Clinton-Davis/CapeTowns_Best_Bits/README.md

 - Intense sunset with silver lining and cloud on the orange sky By [C_Atta](https://www.shutterstock.com/image-photo/gorgeous-panorama-scenic-strong-sunrise-silver-1018650376)
 - Blue ocean waves By [Photo Junction](https://www.shutterstock.com/image-photo/blue-ocean-waves-1166741512)

-All destination images have been supplied by Google Maps or there own webpages.
+All destination images have been supplied by Google Maps or their own webpages.

 <a name="acknowledgements"></a>